 You can get a dataset on BBrowser by downloading it from BioTuring server or from your internal server or by importing the data from your local computer.

-Currently, BBrowser supports analyzing data from human (Homo sapiens) and mouse (Mus musculus).
-If you input data of a species rather than those, the software can still process the data (except transcript quantification step).
-However, some features that are related to gene information will be disabled, such as gene-set enrichment analysis and gene functional reminder.
+Currently, BBrowser supports analyzing data from human (Homo sapiens) and other species, such as mouse (Mus musculus), rat (Rattus norvegicus), zebrafish (Danio rerio), and fruit fly (Drosophila melanogaster).
+If you input data of other species rather than those, the software can still process the data (except transcript quantification step), however, the gene information will be disabled.

 BioTuring Browser hosts a public database of published studies that are selected, processed, verified and uniformly labeled by the BioTuring team.
 You can view the list of studies in this database in the BBrowser Home page.